RuneSchool/RuneSchool.github.io/_posts/2024-4-18-punctuation.md

 exclamation ᛬᛬
 ```

 From here, people could add things.
 [Stella's system](https://rentry.co/merunes#punctuation) covers a lot of ground, for example.
-But I think it's important to agree on some very minimal basics first, and letting community usage determine the rest.
+But I think it's important to agree on some very minimal basics first, and let community usage determine the rest.

 If it's good enough for Cormac, it's good enough for me.